soma-smart/framefox/docs/framefox/src/content/docs/controllers.md

 ### Using the Interactive Terminal

-Framefox provides several commands to create different types of controllers through an interactive command-line interface that guides you through the process step by step.
+Framefox provides commands to create different types of controllers through an interactive command-line interface that guides you through the process step by step.

 :::warning[Prerequisites]
 Before creating controllers, ensure that: